 Encore tangerines are medium-sized, squat, with an average diameter of 5 centimeters.
 The rind is yellow-orange in color, superficially speckled with brown or black spots, and is thin and easy to peel.
 The flesh is firm and juicy, easily segmented, laden with seeds, and have a sweet flavor with low acidity.

 The Encore tangerine is available from spring until early summer.

 The Encore tangerine was developed by H.B.
-Frost in 1915 at the University of California Citrus Research Center.
-It was not released for commercial production until 1965.
-The Encore tree is a vigorous growing tangerine tree that flourishes in the coastal citrus growing region of Southern California.
-Its commercial exposure is limited to farmers and specialty markets.
+Frost at the University of California Citrus Research Center.
+It was released for commercial production 1965, with limited success due to its size and appearance.
+The Encore tree flourishes in the coastal citrus growing region of Southern California where it is commonly grown as an ornamental.
+Its commercial exposure is limited to farmers and specialty markets within the United States.

 Someone spotted Encore Tangerines using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Leti Garcia OrganicsNear Santa Monica, California, United States